top of page

 Level 1

-Most are aware of level 1 sleep studies which are historically seen as the gold standard.
-This is usually done in laboratory or in house and attended by a sleep technician.
-This allows accurate data because the sleep technician can assure the integrity of the data throughout the night.
+Most are aware of level 1 sleep studies, which are historically seen as the gold standard.
+This is usually done in a laboratory or in-house and attended by a sleep technician.
+This allows accurate data because the sleep technician can ensure the integrity of the data throughout the night.
 Level 1 studies are also required for CPAP review and assessment of somnolence or fitness to drive.
-They can be uncomfortable studies because it is done in a new environment.
+They can be uncomfortable studies because they are done in a new environment.
 They also are not useful if a patient sleeps during the day and is awake at night.

 Level 2

-Level 2 studies have become increasingly popular because it allows clients to bypass a hospital, reduce cost and speed up access.
+Level 2 studies have become increasingly popular because they allow clients to bypass a hospital, reduce cost, and speed up access.
 This is mostly used as a diagnostic tool for sleep apnoea and restless legs, but not adequate for parasomnia or more complex sleep disorders.
-Nowadays some of the equipment can be used with CPAP or APAP machines to ascertain the effectiveness of therapy.
+Nowadays, some of the equipment can be used with CPAP or APAP machines to ascertain the effectiveness of therapy.

 Thus enter level 3 and level 4 studies.